Zolyn/derive_adhoc/README.md

    Supported expansions are `${Xtype}`, `${Xname}`, `${Xmeta}`, as well as conditionals and repetitions.

-   It can at most one occurrence of a more complex type expansion `${Xtype}`, must expand to a path (perhaps with generics);
+   The contents can contain at most one occurrence of a more complex type expansion `${Xtype}`, which must refer to a path (perhaps with generics).
-   the pasting will be applied to the final path element identifier, and the path prefix and generics reproduced unaltered.
+   Then the pasting will be applied to the final path element identifier, and the path prefix and generics reproduced unaltered.
+   For example, with
+   a struct field `field: crate::config::Foo<'a,T,C>`, writing
+   `${paste Zingy $ftype Builder}` generates
+   `crate::config::ZingyFooBuilder<'a,T,C>`.

    `${Xmeta}` must reference a (supplied) `#[adhoc]` meta item, whose value must be a literal.